ywcwy/expense-tracker/README.md

 ## Features
+* register or login via Facebook
-* record your every expense
+* record your each expense
 * edit particular expense info
 * delete particular expense
 * get the total amount of all expense
-* get total amount of particular category by filtering
+* get total amount of particular category or month by filtering

 ## Environment
 * Node.js